algenty/flowcharting-repository/STARTED.md

 ### Mapping

-  We need to map objects/text with metrics, in this tab you can add rules to define conditions to display colors and values.
+  We need to map objects/text with metrics.
+In this tab, you can add rules to define conditions to display colors and values.
-  In example, we need 4 rules for 4 metrics, click on mapping tab
+  In this example, we need 4 rules for 4 metrics : click on mapping tab

   **Definition of flow 1 and 2**

   We don't need state and color, just value displayed.
-  Enter the value below, if you don't have no first rule, click on button "Add Rule"
+  Enter the value below.
+If you don't have no first rule, click on button "Add Rule"

   **Rule Name :** Flow 1
   **Apply to metrics named :** FLOW-1

   ![inputs](images/getting_started_rule1_inputs.png)

-  Now go to text mapping, click on '+' icon and 'Chain' icon and click on text 1 Click on copy rule and repeat action for the _flow 2_ like this :
+  Now go to "text mapping", click on '+' icon and 'Chain' icon and click on text 1 Click on copy rule and repeat action for the _flow 2_ like this :

   **Rule Name :** Flow 2